Hiking the Tantalus Loop Trail to the Pauoa Flats Bench on Oʻahu

 Pauoa Flats Trail

-Shortly after the Kalāwahine Trail junction, you will come to the Nuʻuanu Trail on the left followed by the ʻAihualama Trail on the right.
+Shortly after the Kalāwahine Trail junction, the Pauoa Flats Trail meets the Nuʻuanu Trail on the left, followed by the ʻAihualama Trail shortly thereafter on the right.

-For most hikers doing the Tantalus Loop Trail, it doesn’t make sense to take either of these side trails.
-You won’t end up anywhere near where this hike started in Makiki Valley.
+For most hikers doing the Tantalus Loop Trail, it doesn’t make sense to take either of these side trails, as both end far away from where the Tantalus Loop started in Makiki Valley.

 Pauoa Flats Trail